 - Takeaways and eating out.

 - Supermarket and grocery items.

-By tracking your income and your spending, you'll be able to identify how much money enters the home, how much leaves, and what it's being spent on.
+By tracking your income and expenses, you'll identify how much money you're making, how much you're spending, and exactly what it's being spent on.

-With that money you save?
-You can put that towards paying off your debts that much quicker and save money on interest in the long run.
+Put the spare cash towards paying off your debts that much quicker and save money on interest.

 Struggling to save?
 Try these 3 ideas